How to vibe with Claude Code: A guide for scaredy cats

 npm install -g @anthropic-ai/claude-code5.
 Open VS Code and find it’s terminal

-Yes, this is another terminal, different than the other one I showed you.
+Yes, this is another terminal, but it’s different than the other one I showed you.
 This one is harder to find (for some reason) It's hiding.

-This is the terminal inside VS Code is where you'll run commands from now on.
-Should looks like this:
+This is the terminal inside VS Code where you'll work with Claude.

 Terminal in VS code